canonical/netbox/docs/development/getting-started.md

 This will create a directory named `.venv/netbox/` in your home directory, which houses a virtual copy of the Python executable and its related libraries and tooling.
 When running NetBox for development, it will be run using the Python binary at `~/.venv/netbox/bin/python`.

 !!! info "Where to Create Your Virtual Environments"
     Keeping virtual environments in `~/.venv/` is a common convention but entirely optional: Virtual environments can be created almost wherever you please.
+Also consider using [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/stable/) to simplify the management of multiple venvs.

 Once created, activate the virtual environment: